datnguyengurur/k8s-vsphere-headless/README.md

 ## Re-Create the tfvars file included in the repo
 - Create a folder name credentials and put your ssh private key in.
 - As the script I wrote for debian base, RHEL like kernel may not work, you may need to redact the scripts a bit.

+How to use
+terraform init

+terraform plan

+terraform apply --auto-approve

+Cleanup
+terraform destroy